 As some of you may know, we recently rebuilt/redesigned our site.
 It took us four years to get the thing done.
 A classic case of the “Cobbler’s kids needing shoes.”
-We have needed a redesign for a while, at least I keep saying as much.
+We have needed a redesign for a while; I keep saying as much.

-Our old site was designed in 2010 and it looked like it.
+Our old site was designed in 2016, and it looked like it.
 It was par for the course of other such agency-like sites of the time.
-It didn’t stand out and it didn’t have personality; I knew that something needed to change.
+However, it didn’t stand out and didn’t have personality; I knew that something needed to change.

-I could go into my own journey of how and why, but I think it’s a better use of my time to try to condense things down a bit.
+I could go into my journey of how and why, but I think it’s better to condense things.